shuLhan/wvcgen/README.md

 * `Output` key point the file where result of features computation will be written,
 * `OutputMetadata` contain list of features that will computed.

+## List of Features

+### Metadata

+* "anonim": give a value '1' if an editor is anonymous or '0' otherwise.
+* "commentlen": length of character in the comment supplied with an edit.
+* "sizeincrement": compute the size different between inserted text minus deletion.
+* "sizeratio": length of inserted text / length of text deletion.

+## Text

+* "charseqlen": length of the longest sequence of the same character in inserted text.
+* "upperlowerratio": ratio of uppercase to lowercase in inserted text.
+* "uppertoallratio": ratio of uppercase to all character in inserted text.
+* "digitratio": ratio of digit to all character in inserted text.
+* "nonalnumratio": ratio of non alpha-numeric to all character in inserted text.
+* "chardiversity": length of inserted text power of (1 / number of unique character).
+* "chardistributioninsert": the distribution of character using Kullback-Leibler divergence algorithm.

+## Misc

+* "class": convert the classification from text to numeric.
+The "regular" class will become 0 and the "vandalism" will become 1.